 a = b, but this does not work, since it overwrites and thus loses the original value of

 a.
 The classic 3-line solution uses a temporary variable named "temp" to hold this value during the swap, like this:

 temp = a a = b b = temp

 Starting with the above diagram, you can trace through the three assignments, leading to this memory structure:

 Variable Names are Superficial Labels

-Normally variables names are chosen to reflect what data they contain.
-That said, there is one funny feature of variable names to know.
+Normally variable names are chosen to reflect what data they contain.
+That said, there is one funny feature of variable names in code.